Electronic Remittance Advice (ERA's)

 You can receive ERA files from your insurance company if you are:

-- Using TherapyAppointment 17 cent Claims [powered by Office Ally] to transmit claims electronically or
+- Using TherapyAppointment's per claim option [powered by Office Ally] to transmit claims electronically

-Click on Resource Center again and select Payer ERA Enrollment forms from the drop-down.
+Click on Resource Center again → select Payer ERA Enrollment forms from the drop-down.

-- Locate the insurance company -> click on it. **A PDF form with instructions will pop up.
+- Locate the insurance company → click on it

 The original application form includes the insurance company's contact information, if follow-up is needed.
 You may resubmit the form if you have not received any correspondence from the insurance company within two weeks.